Equivalence relations and $L^p$ distances between time series with application to the Black Summer Australian bushfires: Conclusion

 Several future implementation opportunities exist in this equivalence framework.
-For instance, two autoregressive progresses $\phi_t = A \phi_{t-1}+w_t$ and $\psi_t = A \psi_{t-1}+w'_t$ should be declared equivalent, if $w_t$ and $w'_t$ are each ``white noise'' variables, namely $N(0,\epsilon^2)$ Gaussian distributions for sufficiently small $\epsilon$.
+One could develop and explore notions of \emph{weak equivalence} if two time series are equivalent under $\mathcal{F}_{\mu}$ or $\mathcal{F}_{var}$, and \emph{strong equivalence} if they are equivalent under both, or more strongly, if they have identical distributions within their change point segments.
+Moving beyond piecewise constant functions, two autoregressive progresses with the same parameters $\phi_t = A \phi_{t-1}+w_t$ and $\psi_t = A \psi_{t-1}+w'_t$ could be declared equivalent, if $w_t$ and $w'_t$ are each ``white noise'' variables, namely $N(0,\epsilon^2)$ Gaussian distributions for sufficiently small $\epsilon$.
 Algorithms could be developed to empirically detect such similarity in the distributions from an observed sample set, define equivalence relations, and hence produce reliable distance measures on the induced quotient space.
 Developing further theoretical and algorithmic ways of determining quotient spaces equipped with metrics may have many applications in determining appropriately adjusted measures between time series.
-Within a machine learning context, algorithmic frameworks designed to learn appropriate notions of equivalence would also be of great interest to the community.
+Within a statistical or nonlinear dynamics context, algorithmic frameworks designed to learn appropriate notions of equivalence ``up to noise'' would also be of great interest to the community.
+Finally, our distance measures could be incorporated with other advances in distance analysis between time series, such as the search for various different invariances (amplitude, phase, complexity, and others) as discussed at the end of Section \ref{sec:simulation}.